christophedebatz/mistergift-back/readme.md

 > **GET** /events/**{ event-id }**

-#### Retrieve current-user events
+#### Retrieve current-author events

-Returns the logged-in user events.
+Returns the logged-in author events.
 You can specify which types of events you want, each type must be separated by a coma.
-If no filter is given, you will get all user events, grouped by type.
+If no filter is given, you will get all author events, grouped by type.

-- **invitation**: returns all the event user invitations
+- **invitation**: returns all the event author invitations
-- **admin**: returns all the events which the user is an administrator
+- **admin**: returns all the events which the author is an administrator
-- **removed**: returns all the user removed events
+- **removed**: returns all the author removed events
-- **cancelled**: returns all the user cancelled events
+- **cancelled**: returns all the author cancelled events
-- **published**: returns all the user published events
+- **published**: returns all the author published events
-- **unpublished**: returns all the user unpublished events
+- **unpublished**: returns all the author unpublished events

 For instance: